parameterized/coined/README.md

 ## Playing
 Coined is currently being developed on [repl.it](https://repl.it/@parameterized/Coined)

-You can run locally with `python -m http.server`
+You can play on github [here](https://parameterized.github.io/coined/) or run locally with something like `python -m http.server`

 ## Controls
 - WASD to move